-Spark Your Students' Love of Reading Finding innovative ways to motivate readers and offering effective accommodations and assistive technology can turn reluctant readers into eager and more confident ones.
+Spark Your Students' Love of Reading

+Students who struggle to read can grow more and more frustrated and discouraged when they spend too much time without the proper support.
+Finding innovative ways to motivate readers who are on the verge of giving up, and offering effective accommodations and assistive technology can turn reluctant readers into eager and more confident ones.
 Here are some ideas that are easy to implement and won't test your tight school budget.